41.6

 About Santa Cruz County, California

-Santa Cruz outpaces national benchmark
+Santa Cruz slightly outpaces the national middle

 Score breakdown